Ivan-Shaml/docker-free/README.md

 (In WSL/Ubuntu)

+You will need to secure your docker daemon from unauthorized access.
+Docker (the company) says that in the future they will no longer allow unprotected daemons to start.
+It works for now but we better make ourselves future proof.
+And safe.

+The way to do this is to protect the docker daemon with mTLS (mutual TLS).
+The docker daemon will encrypt the traffic with a server-side certificate so effectively it will be exposing `https`, not `http`.
+At the same time, the server will only allow clients which provide an acceptable client-side certificate during the TLS handshake, to connect.
+In others words: both sides of the connection have a certificate/private-key combo.

+How?

 Execute the [docker-create-certs.sh](docker-create-certs.sh) script.
-It will generate custom keys and certificates needed for docker engine and put them in their right place.
+It will generate custom keys and certificates needed for docker engine _and_ put them in their right place.

 It should output something like this: